Political funding in Australia: Criticism of political donations

 The Australian Shareholders Association has called for political donating to end, arguing that the donations are a gift and a form of bribery.

 Former Qantas chief, John Menadue, said:

-"Corporate donations are a major threat to our political and democratic system, whether it be state governments fawning before property developers, the Prime Minister providing ethanol subsidies to a party donor, or the immigration minister using his visa clientele to tap into ethnic money."

 Political researchers Sally Young and Joo-Cheong Tham from the Australian National University concluded:

-"There is inadequate transparency of funding.
-Moreover, there is a grave risk of corruption as undue influence due to corporate contributions and the sale of political access."

 Some critics say Australia should follow the example of the United Kingdom, where corporate donors must disclose their political donations in the company's annual report to shareholders.

 Other critics have called for limits to cap the amount that corporations and unions can donate to political parties, similar to the $5000 personal donation limit in Canada, with a virtual ban on union and corporate donations.
 Some point to the success New Zealand has had, limiting the amount of money that political parties can spend on their election campaigns.

 In January 2008, New South Wales Opposition Leader Barry O'Farrell demanded political donations be limited to $30,000 per candidate, and a cap of $250,000 on what a corporation or union can donate to a political party.
 Describing the NSW government of Morris Iemma, O'Farrell said: "This is a Government where many people are of the view donations buy influence and decisions.
 That's why we need to take action to clean up the system."